 We started having him do math every day all year round.
 Yes, doing math seems to be torture for this boy – but we were trying to help him to get better so we felt we needed to really push him in this area.

 Every day, schoolwork became hard because as soon as this son had to do his math lesson, he was upset.

 Should we focus on improving our weaknesses or our strengths?

-Michael Hyatt’s take on it, however, was that Rudy had put a tremendous amount of effort into trying to overcome his shortcomings and that he was only able to have limited success.
+Michael Hyatt’s take on it, however, was that Rudy had put a tremendous amount of effort into trying to overcome his shortcomings and that he could only have limited success.